-Python Type Hints - How to use Mypy’s always-true boolean check detection
+Python type hints: use Mypy’s always-true boolean check detection

 A cheesy example